ElvinKyungu/Elvinkyungu/README.md

 # Hello everyone  👋
 <h3>A little summary won't hurt :) </h3>
 <p>
   With four years of web development experience, I’m specialized in crafting interactive websites that captivated audiences.
-My goal is straightforward: to deliver unique and memorable user experiences that exceed client expectations.
+My goal is straightforward: to deliver unique and memorable user experiences that exceed client expectations
 </p>

 <h3 align="left">Languages and Tools:</h3>